alabsi91/request-animation-number/README.md

 #### yoyo: _[boolean]_ _[optional]_

-- Animate back to the start point if true.
+- Animate back to the starting point if `true`.
 - **Initial Value** `false`.

 #### yoyoDuration: _[Number]_ _[optional]_

-- The duration to go back to start point (in milliseconds).
+- The duration to go back to starting point (in milliseconds).
 - **Initial Value** `duration`.

 #### yoyoDelay: _[Number]_ _[optional]_

-- Delay time before starting the yoyo (in milliseconds).
+- Delay time before starting the yoyo animation (in milliseconds).
 - **Initial Value** `delay`.

 #### replay: _[Number]_ _[optional]_

 - Replay count after the first play.
-- infinite if replay value is ` -1`.
+- infinite if replay value is set to `-1`.
 - **Initial Value** `0`.